Accessibility Statement for German studies 2: language and culture of the German-speaking world (L223)

 Mode of study

 All of this module's study materials are online.
 Online materials are composed of pages of text with images; interactive activities; audio/video clips (with transcripts, subtitles and descriptions where possible).
 Online materials also include links to external resources, online forums and online tutorial rooms.
 We provide printed materials for some module content.

-This module includes online tutorials, and may also include face-to-face tutorials or day schools.
-Although not compulsory, participating in tutorials will help you consolidate your learning.
+This module provides a range of learning events, online tutorials and face-to-face tutorials.
+Each face-to-face learning event offers an online (or other) alternative.
+Although not compulsory, tutorials will help you consolidate your learning.